 Medical professionals have a duty of care in which they must take the maximum precautions and necessary action to ensure that a patient’s welfare is priority.
-If you or your child has been injured or harmed during childbirth due to mistakes or the negligence of a nurse, midwife, obstetrician, surgeon, consultant or other healthcare provider, you could be entitled to make birth injury compensation claim.
+If you or your child has been injured or harmed during childbirth due to mistakes or the negligence of a nurse, midwife, obstetrician, surgeon, consultant or other healthcare providers, you could be entitled to make a birth injury compensation claim.

 A variety of factors can affect the outcome of a birth.
 These include:

-- The competence of the medical staff, hospital facilities, availability of emergency care and the quality of diagnosis and monitoring of health of the mother and child.
+- The competence of the medical staff, hospital facilities, availability of emergency care and the quality of diagnosis and monitoring of the health of the mother and child.

 The birth injury or negligence could be associated with: